Before Hurricane Season

 6. Construction debris such as building materials, carpeting, furniture and mattresses.

 Place debris away from trees, poles or structures including fire hydrants and meters.
 Remove all water-damaged materials from your home and place curbside for pickup.
 Debris and trash bags should not block the roadway.
-FEMA Debris Removal Guidelines
+FEMA Debris Removal Guidelines (PDF)

 Private Roads & Private Property: